Spain’s EU Blue Card: What Employers Need to Know

 • Job Offer: A work contract for at least six months in a highly skilled position.

-• Exceptions: Recent graduates (within 3 years) or roles in high-demand fields may qualify with 80% of the standard salary.
+3) Recent graduates or high-demand roles may be eligible at 80% of the standard salary.

 • Regulated Professions: If required, proof of compliance with national professional standards.